ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 ## Step 3: Identify Key Atom Indices

-Now we will identify the indices of all active-site atoms.
-This is because we want to cluster by all the C-alpha atoms of the active site.
+Now we will identify the indices of all active-site C-alpha atoms.
+This is because we want to cluster our trajectory based on the conformations of active site C-alpha atoms.

 To get the indices of all active-site atoms: